graft-community/docs/Graft_Supernode_Testnet_Simple-step-by-step-setup-instructions-for-non-Linux-users_v1.7-MULTI-SN-EDITION.md

 ![9](graft-v1-7-1-Simple-step-by-step-MULTI/9.png)

 * We need to edit the `config.ini` file to add in your stake wallet address - so have that handy!
 We will use `vim`, one of many linux text editors.
-Once inside the file, use your arrow key to navigate to `wallet-public-address=` and paste in your testnet stake wallet address.
-Remember, this is a TESTNET tutorial, so please make sure the address starts with an `F` - not NOT use a real mainnet address starting with a `G`
 * The items of interest for this step are boxed in red
 * You will need to set the port [28881 for Public Testnet] as highlighted and also the Data directory - Leave the address blank as we wil configure that per SN in the steps below.